dnlzrgz/gatsby-theme-giorno/README.md

 As I have already pointed out, the best way to use Giorno is by creating a project using the [Sanity create template](https://www.sanity.io/create?template=danielkvist%2Fsanity-template-gatsby-portfolio).
 But if you are using an existing Gatsby project and you have installed the `gatsby-theme-giorno` independently you should know that you'll need to use the Sanity studio created for this project that is currently being developed in the [sanity-template-gatsby-portfolio](https://github.com/danielkvist/sanity-template-gatsby-portfolio/tree/master/template/studio) repository.

+## Preact & Performance

+Preact is a lightweight alternative to React.
+This means less JavaScript to download, parse and execute.
+But Preact is also compatible with the React ecosystem, so if you decide to enable Preact in your project you should experience any problems.

+The only thing you should keep in mind if that if you decide to enable Preact and you already have an existing cache of your project using React you may experiment some problems.
+So before enabling or disabling Preact I recommend you to remove your existing build cache.

+> Check this article for more information: [Speed up your Gatsby site with 1 line of code](https://hdoro.dev/speed-up-gatsby-site)

 ## What's next?

 I am currently working on:

+- Improve performance.
 - Blogging.
 - More blocks.